scipy-conference/scipy_proceedings/papers/jacob_montiel/jacob_montiel.rst

 ------------

 The minimum pipeline in machine learning is composed of: (1) data collection and processing, (2) model training, and (3) model deployment.
-Traditionally, data is collected and processed in batches.
-Although this approach is state-of-the-art in multiple applications, it is not suitable in the context of evolving data streams as it implies important compromises.
-In batch learning, data is assumed to be accessible (usually stored on a physical device), the limitations on this approach have been pushed as storage and processing power became cheaper.
-Similarly, advances in data management and storage have enabled the handling of large volumes of data.
-However, there exist instances where storing large volumes of data is not practical.
-Additionally, keeping an accurate model in dynamic systems implies running the batch learning pipeline multiple times, which represents a challenge in fast-changing environments.
+Conventionally, data is collected and processed in batches.
+Although this approach is state-of-the-art in multiple applications, it is not suitable in the context of evolving data streams.
+The batch learning approach assumes that data is sufficiently large and accessible.
+This is not the case in streaming data where data is available one sample at a time, and storing it is impractical given its (theoretically) infinite nature.
-For example:
+In addition, non-stationary environments require to run the pipeline multiple times in order to minimize model degradation, in other words maintain optimal performance.
+This is especially challenging in fast-changing environments where efficient and effective adaptation is vital.

+As a matter of fact, multiple real-world machine learning applications exhibit the characteristics of evolving data streams, in particular we can mention:

 - Financial markets generate huge volumes of data daily.
 For instance, the New York Stock Exchange captures 1
   terabyte of information each day [#]_.
 Depending on the state of such markets and multiple external factors data